Toll Collector

 What's the hardest thing about being a toll collector

-Asked by Nycole about 7 years ago
+Asked by Nycole over 7 years ago

 I'm sure you'd get a myriad of answers from different collectors so just speaking solely for myself- the interpersonal aspect was by far the most difficult for me.
 Nobody is happy to see a toll collector, and toll collectors aren't particularly jazzed that they have to spend the whole day dealing with people that don't want anything to do with them.
 Honestly it got to the point where saying nothing was sometimes the safest option.
 And I can definitely understand why people might find that rude, but it was mostly self-preservation.
 It's just one of those jobs where finding your center is crucial because if you react to every outside stimulus, you just won't last.

-Asked by Male about 6 years ago
+Asked by Anthony about 6 years ago

 My boyfriend drove my car into the ez pass lane then pulled out and entered the propper lane.
 The operator was upset and said we could have got a ticket.
 Is there a chance I will get mailed a ticket due to this?

-Asked by TBlake about 6 years ago
+Asked by TBlake over 6 years ago

 Possibly.
 Pictures are generally taken of cars that go through E-ZPass lanes without tags and bills are mailed out.
 The collector was probably upset because we're trained to keep all traffic moving in one direction if possible.
 You really don't want to be backing up at a toll barrier while traffic continues to come through.
 Even if there aren't cars behind you at the moment you start backing up that can change pretty quickly as cars coming through sometimes accelerate through the barrier as they just don't anticipate someone backing up.